openshift/installer/CONTRIBUTING.md

 # How to Contribute

 CoreOS projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.
 This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

+# Tectonic Installer contributions

+Tectonic Installer provides specific guidelines for the modification of included Terraform modules.
+For more information, please see [Modifying Tectonic Installer][modify-installer].

 # Certificate of Origin